 That same DIY ethos permeates the Consciousfork kitchen, where chef Kelly Hance prepares fresh and lively fare.
 Coconut, almond, and hemp milks for smoothies are house made, as are sauerkraut, kombucha, and other fermented foods.
 All breads are baked on premises, and gluten-free sweets are part of the daily fare.

 Other popular menu items include seasonal soups, generous sandwiches, avocado toast, and fresh juices.
 And yes, vegans are allowed to drink!
 Consciousfork serves beer, wine, cocktails muddled with fresh herbs, and juices spiked with spirits.
-Learn more about Consciousfork here on The Vegan Atlas.
+See a full review of consciousfork on this site.

 Garden Cafe at Woodstock